Curriculum

 - Explain diagnostic sampling and therapeutic techniques for small and large animals

-- Explain neonatal care and its impact on development, elements of medical nursing, and fluid therapy and calculations
+- Explain neonatal care and its impact on development and fluid therapy and calculations

 - Analyze procedures and techniques that involve critical care situations, toxicology, and wounds